M.Arch. (Post-professional), Ph.D.

 Faculty: Vikram Bhatt, Avi Friedman, Nik Luka, Robert Mellin, Ipek Türeli

 The UDH program enables students to develop specialized skills for contemporary practice in housing, urban design, the interpretation of cultural landscapes, and the management of human settlements.
 The 12-month program comprises three consecutive terms of coursework.
 Intensive seminars held during the first two terms focus on contemporary theory and research methods in urban design and housing.
 Students take ARCH 603 (Urban Design + Housing Studio) as an applied synthesis of the material discussed in the two core seminars.
-Nine credits of complementary coursework round out the fall and winter terms along with ARCH 623 (Project Preparation), in which students develop the strategy for a major independent report (ARCH 632, Urban Design and Housing Research Report) to be completed in the summer term.
+Twelve credits of complementary coursework round out the fall and winter terms along with ARCH 623 (Project Preparation), in which students develop the strategy for a major independent report (ARCH 632, Urban Design and Housing Research Report) to be completed in the summer term.
 Students interested in architecture studies leading to professional registration should apply to the Professional M.Arch. program.

 PROGRAM REQUIREMENT / COURSES:

 Candidates with high standing in McGill's M.Arch.
 (Post-professional), or those who hold an equivalent degree from another university, are eligible to apply to this program.
 The primary requirement for the Ph.D. is an original thesis that makes a substantial contribution to knowledge in the field of architecture.
 The research proposal is a key component of the application.
 Ph.D. applicants should include a clear, four-page description of their research topics, as well as a detailed explanation of why they wish to study at McGill University’s School of Architecture.
 Ideally, the proposal should also name the potential advisor and articulate the relationship between the proposed dissertation research and the scholarship of the faculty member.